 What is a LPN

 LPNs (also known as Licensed Practical Nurse, Pediatric Licensed Practical Nurse, LP Nurse, Licensed Vocational Nurse or LVN) are licensed health care professionals who are trained to handle bedside care of patients dealing with illnesses, injuries and disabilities under supervision of registered nurses, physicians and other health care professionals.
 They are an essential component of any healthcare team.
 In many cases, they are the first medical professional to interact with patients initially arriving at the hospital unit.
-Click here for more on LPN job description and how to become a LPN.
+Click here for more on how to become a LPN.

 LPNs work in a variety of different health care settings including hospitals, continuing care facilities, physician clinics, community health centres, urgent care centres and in clients’ homes.
 However, you will find the biggest percentage of licensed practical nurses in nursing care facilities.
 Working as a nurse can be stressful and tiring considering they have to be on their feet all day, and they have to lift patients out of bed and assist them to walk.